FluxML/Flux.jl/docs/src/models/overview.md

  ([0 1 … 4 5], [2 6 … 18 22])
 ```

 Now, we have the optimiser and data we'll pass to `train!`.
 All that remains are the parameters of the model.
-Each model is a Julia struct with a function and configurable parameters.
+Remember, each model is a Julia struct with a function and configurable parameters.
 Remember, the dense layer has weights and biases that depend on the dimensions of the inputs and outputs:

 ```
 julia> predict.W